 If we decided to follow the Irish example and establish ‘Welsh Defence Forces’, it would likely have a single command structure and be made up of army, naval and airborne services, with the emphasis on land-based forces.
 These would be supported by reservists, and ‘Welsh Defence Forces’ would likely be between 5,000-7,000 strong.
 It’s important to remember that the UK ranks eighth in the world for military spending per head.
-Despite the fact that not a single regiment is actually based in Wales, the UK government claims that it spends £1.75bn per year on the military in Wales.
-This is almost as much as we spend on education every year (£1.8 billion in 2018/19).
-It’s almost five times as much as the total amount spent on the police in Wales (£355 million).
+Despite the fact that not a single regiment is actually based in Wales, the UK government claims that it spends £1.9bn per year on the military in Wales.
+This is more than we spend on education every year (£1.8 billion in 2019/20).
+It’s more than five times as much as the total amount spent on the police in Wales (£365 million).
 By comparison, Ireland spends the equivalent of £140-per-head on defence.
-If Wales spent a similar amount per head, it would add up to some £430 million a year – much lower than £1.75 billion.
+If Wales spent a similar amount per head, it would add up to some £430 million a year – much lower than £1.9 billion.

 The decision to send troops into combat is the most serious responsibility any politician bears.
 In the UK, however, the Prime Minister has broad-ranging powers to wage war without parliamentary approval.
 An independent Wales could place constitutional limits on politicians’ ability to deploy troops.